seedform/DFA-Tester/README.md

 DFA Tester
 =

-A deterministic finite automaton (DFA) tester that allows users to build DFAs and test them.
+A deterministic finite automaton (DFA) tester that allows users to build and test DFAs.

-For each DFA created in the application, users can:
+Users can:
 <ul>
-<li>Define their own alphabet</li>
+<li>Define their own alphabets</li>
-<li>Define states and set their transitions</li>
+<li>Define states and set transitions</li>
-<li>Test if a string is accepted or rejected by the DFA</li>
+<li>Test if a string is accepted or rejected by a DFA</li>
 </ul>

 <div align="center">